 And when it comes to my profession as a project or program leader, I'm all in.
 I genuinely enjoy coaching people on scrum teams or helping the team(s) reach their full potential and the end goal of finishing that thing.
 It’s what I’ve been doing my entire professional career.
 It’s great!

-Most professional project managers I've worked with, mentored, or was mentored by, become personally invested in the projects and their teams¹.
-Throughout my career, first, within the Army and Coast Guard, then the Boeing Co., and in my current position, I recall only one project I couldn't invest myself in (it was an ethical thing).
+Most professional project managers I've worked with, mentored, or was mentored by become personally invested in the projects and their teams¹.
+Throughout my career, first within the Army and Coast Guard, then the Boeing Co., and in my current position, I recall only one project I couldn't invest in (it was an ethical thing).
 It's this kind of drive that makes an introvert a decent leader.
-Don't get me wrong, I'm far from a fail-proof manager, but I am passionate about my teams and their personal investment of time into the work to reach the end goal.
+Don't get me wrong, I'm far from a fail-proof manager, but I am passionate about my teams and their investment of time into the work to reach the end goal.

 My take on how the introspective leader works is this (it's what I do every day): before planned meetings, you'll find them working out a schedule and the goals of the meeting(s).
 Using their plan, you'll find it hard to identify them as shy (because they're not).
-Between meetings or calls, they'll be working to determine what's next or working on plans, schedules, budgets, or stakeholder documents.
+Between meetings or calls, they'll work to determine what's next or work on plans, schedules, budgets, or stakeholder documents.
 Their brain doesn't often wander far from their projects, even during their time off.

 - Barack Obama,